Mindful Teaching: What Changes When You Slow Down

 Use your weekends or even short breaks during school hours to connect with the outdoors.
 Take your lunch to a park bench.
 Open a window.
 Decorate your desk with a plant or a bowl of river stones.
 These small gestures help you return to your senses, especially when your mind is pulled in a dozen directions.

 Start with your mornings.
 Could you wake up just ten minutes earlier to stretch or journal?
 Could your classroom routines be streamlined so you’re not rushing?
-When you slow down, you make room for joy, creativity, and calm.
+When the pace softens, you make room for joy, creativity, and calm.

 Declutter your environment